Fair Transitions

 Paris Peace Forum Spring Meeting

-On 10 June 2024, for the first time ever, the Paris Peace Forum will hold its Spring Meeting abroad.
-It will take place on the African continent and gather actors from around the world to focus on the shared North-South objective of “Fair Transitions“.
+On 10 June 2024, for the first time ever, the Paris Peace Forum held its Spring Meeting abroad.
+It took place on the African continent and gathered actors from around the world to focus on the shared North-South objective of “Fair Transitions“.

-The Spring Meeting will be hosted by the prestigious University Mohammed VI Polytechnic (UM6P), on its state-of-the-art campus in Benguerir, Morocco (by invitation only).
+The Spring Meeting was hosted by the prestigious University Mohammed VI Polytechnic (UM6P), on its state-of-the-art campus in Benguerir, Morocco.

 A Focus on "Fair Transitions"